wolfgangj/stic/README.md

 menu-item li
 menu-link a
 ```

+So your HTML will end up being semantic,
+  but you can conveniently define the structure with your class names only.
+(In BEM, everything is done with classes anyway.)
+If several classes are given (as in the example below), the first one decides the tag.

 Now you can create a `.stic` file (this is not valid HTML yet, bear with me):